-Туре Type ORP packet type.
+Type ORP packet type.

-• • Field value Packet type
+Field value Packet type

 0 reserved

 1 control packet (CP)

 2 acknowledgement packet (AP)

 3 data packet (DP)

 4 used by the RMP

-TTL Time-to-live, denoting how many overlay hops

-the packet is a allowed to travel.
+TTL Time-to-live, denoting how many overlay hops the packet is allowed to travel.

-Hops Indicates the a amount of links the packet already

-has passed.
-If the value in the Hops field equals

-the value in the ne TTL field the packet is dropped.
+Hops Indicates the amount of links the packet already has passed.
+If the value in the Hops field equals the value in the TTL field the packet is dropped.

-Flags Bitfield arrang ged as $ 0 0 \mathbf{E} 0 \mathbf{D} \mathbf{C} \mathbf{B} \mathbf{R} $, where 0

-U denotes unuse d bits.

-E indicate s the node is leaving the overlay and all

-routes a ssociated with SrcID should be

-rerouted l or deleted.
+- E indicates the node is leaving the overlay and all routes associated with SrcID should be rerouted or deleted.

-D indicate s that the path associated with the

-FlwID s should be deleted.
+- D indicates that the path associated with the FlwID should be deleted.

-C denotes a route change.
+- C denotes a route change.

-B denotes a bidirectional route request.
+- B denotes a bidirectional route request.

-R indicate s a redundant AP.
+- R indicates a redundant AP.

 Reserv Reserved for future use.

 Status Used to exchange status codes among nodes.

 Size Packet size in bytes excluding the generic header.

-SrcID Universally Unique Identifiers (UUID) denoting

-the source node of the packet 1 .
+SrcID Universally Unique Identifiers (UUID) denoting the source node of the packet1.

-DstID UUID denoti ng the destination node of the
+DstID UUID denoting the destination node of the packet.

-packet.

 FlwID UUID of the flow to which this packet belongs.

-RDP use es two different kinds of packets: control packets

-(CPs) and a acknowledgeme nt packets (APs).
+RDP uses two different kinds of packets: control packets (CPs) and acknowledgement packets (APs).

 A CP begins with the generic header followed by a data structure called QoS map, as shown in Figure 3.
 The QoS map starts with the QoS constraints for the requested path.
+ORP currently supports two type of QoS constraints: minimum bandwidth specified in kilobytes per second and maximum path delay, specified in milliseconds.
+We plan to integrate additional constraint types in future ORP versions.
+The timestamp, in Coordinated Universal Time (UTC) format, indicates the time when the QoS map was sent to the next hop.

-1The ORP UUIDs are defined as specified in [24].
+1The ORP UUIDs are defined as specified in [23].

-Fig. 3.
-QoS map
+Figure 3: QoS map